patriklindstrom-schibsted/gh-guinea-pig-test/README.md

 # gh-guinea-pig-test
 This repos is just to make simple smoke test that GitHub seems ok.
 To be used eg after update of GitHub Enterprise

+Example of test:
+* Can we commit?
+* Can we clone?
+* Can we make a pull request?